Outbreaks, Recalls, and Investigations

 The Centers for Disease Control and Prevention (CDC), public health officials in several states, the California Department of Public Health Infant Botulism Treatment and Prevention Program, and the U.S. Food and Drug Administration, are investigating a multistate outbreak of infant botulism linked to infant formula.

-As of November 11, 2025, this outbreak includes 15 infants with suspected or confirmed botulism in 12 states.
-All 15 infants were hospitalized, and no deaths have been reported.
-There have been no confirmed or suspected cases of infant botulism linked to this outbreak in Wisconsin.
+According to the CDC as of December 10, 2025, this outbreak includes 51 infants with suspected or confirmed botulism in 19 states.
+All 51 infants were hospitalized, and no deaths have been reported.
+This outbreak investigation now includes 10 additional cases that occurred from December 2023 through July 2025.

 Recalled infant formula